 The Olympic Games featured a tradition of nudity.
 Historians believe that the Olympic Games began around 1100 B.C. as peace contests among the kings of the various Greek cities such as Pisa and Sparta.
 By 776 B.C., the Olympic Games had become a homage to the Greek gods.
 Historians believe that the Spartans were the first to remove their clothing during training and competition.

 The nude Spartans won the majority of the games and events.
 The rest of Greek society noticed that the Spartans were able to win because they were not hampered and weighed down by clothing.
 Nudity remained an important part of not only the Olympic Games, but also the various other Panhellenic Games.
 It is thought that not only did nudity give athletes a competitive edge, nudity also allowed the judges to ensure there was no cheating.
 Evidence, in the forms of works of art and statues, such as the work Milo of Croton, exists today proving that the Greeks honored nudism and athleticism.
 The Olympics continued on in this way and Greek and Roman culture became widely known and regarded throughout the years.

 In 393 A.D., Christian Roman Emperor Theodosium believed the Olympic Games to be pagan rituals and had them banned.
 This led to the athletes and philosophers and the gymnasium itself, to be treated with disdain.
 The gladiator games, which had also been fought in the nude, were abandoned along with the Olympic Games.
 The view by Christians that nudity was a sin became the norm and began to spread through Europe.

-Nudism and Ancient India
+Nudism and Nudity in Ancient India

-Nudism and the Orient
+Nudism and and Nudity in the Orient